 Caitlin Gormley is a Lecturer in Criminology at the University of Glasgow.
 She holds a PhD in Criminology, an MRes in Criminology, and MA (hons) in Sociology, Anthropology and Hispanic Studies all from the University of Glasgow.
 She spent some time during her doctoral studies as a visiting researcher at the University of New South Wales in Sydney, Australia.
-Her doctoral research focused on the ways in which people with learning disabilities experience, make sense of, and adapt to being in prison.
+Her doctoral research focussed on the ways in which people with learning disabilities experience, make sense of, and adapt to being in prison.
 Her wider research interests are around prisons and the experience of carceral punishment, inequality and discrimination of marginalised populations within the criminal justice system, and inclusive research practices.

-Caitlin previously worked within prison-based learning centres teaching sociology and English, supporting those studying Open University degrees, and supporting women with learning disabilities and/or specific learning difficulties to access education and wellbeing opportunities while in prison.
+Caitlin previously worked within prison-based learning centres teaching sociology and English, supporting those studying Open University degrees, and supporting women with learning disabilities and/or specific learning disabilities to access education and wellbeing opportunities while in prison.